tensorlakeai/indexify/docs/docs/usecases/pdf_extraction.md

 | Recommendations | Marker | tensorlake/marker | Use when accuracy is the primary concern and processing time is less critical.
 Ideal for scenarios requiring detailed and precise text extraction. |
 | | EasyOCR | tensorlake/easyocr | When accuracy is important, but you need faster extraction time.
 EasyOCR also provides training recipes to fine-tune the model on private documents.
 This will improve its accuracy further. |
 | | Unstructured IO | tensorlake/pdfextractor | While unstructured doesn't show any significant advantages in accuracy, it is known to handle a lot of different variations of PDFs. |

+While our extractors do most of the heavy lifting for you, there are some practical developer considerations that one needs to take while building with Indexify.

+### Best Practices and Tips

+1. **Choose the Right Extractor**: Select the extractor that best fits your specific use case and document types.
+2. **Preprocess Your PDFs**: Ensure your PDFs are of good quality.
+For scanned documents, consider using OCR-specific extractors.
+3. **Handle Errors Gracefully**: Some PDFs may fail to process.
+Implement error handling to manage these cases.
+4. **Monitor Performance**: Keep an eye on processing times and accuracy, especially when dealing with large volumes of documents.
+5. **Post-process Extracted Content**: Clean and format extracted text, validate table structures, and optimize images as needed.
+6. **Implement Caching**: For frequently accessed documents, consider caching extracted content to improve response times.

 Remember, the key to successful PDF extraction is choosing the right tools for your specific needs and continuously refining your process.
 Experiment with different extractors and configurations to find the optimal setup for your use case.